Senior Instructional Designer Resume Format

 Work Experience

-The core section.
-Presented in reverse chronological format.
-For each position, include employer name, role title, dates, and 4–6 bullet points starting with strong verbs.
-Quantify achievements wherever applicable.
+The most influential section.
+List your roles in reverse chronological order.
+For each position, note employer, title, dates, and 4–6 bullet points starting with action verbs.
+Quantify results where applicable.

 Example